Department of Personnel & Civil Service Commission/ Attention: Applications Section

 · A resume, to be submitted online.

-· Applicants must become residents of the City of Pittsburgh prior to employment and remain a resident throughout employment.
+· Applicants must be residents of the City of Pittsburgh prior to employment and remain a resident throughout employment.

 · A current, valid Class C Pennsylvania Motor Vehicle Operator's License at the time of filing application or prior to appointment, which must be maintained throughout employment.
 Written requests for a special accommodation on the basis of the Rehabilitation Act of 1973 and the Americans with Disabilities Act will be considered by the Department of Personnel and Civil Service Commission on an individual basis.